ibz0q/ps2mqtt/README.md

 ## Why

-I wrote this to run in my old home and it was pretty decent so I decided to open source this project and share it.

-  I wanted to show a Windows Toast on my screen after someone pressed my doorbell, turn on a screen and show a live camera feed of visitors and many other things and no project exists at the time to do this.
+  I wanted to show a Windows Toast on my screen after someone pressed my doorbell, turn on a screen and show a live camera feed of visitors and many other things, with no good projects out there I wrote one.